 A list of things I think it’s important to know how to make or do

-With straight hair, giving a haircut is fairly simple.
-I borrowed “Cutting Your Family’s Hair” from the library and it taught me a lot.
 The local library is great because if we want a book we can just request that they buy it and they usually do!
 I actually think of the library up the road as an extension of my bookshelf- most books only get read two times at most and if I really want it, I can just wait for it to be checked back in.
+I also take full advantage of the library’s access to e-books, even ‘checking out’ new books from the train or elsewhere on the go.

 Here are the skills and projects that I have been working to achieve: